consindo/jono.nz/source/_posts/korea.md

 ### Restaurants/Cafes

 - **Cheongsudang Bakery**: This is the most aesthetic cafe we’ve ever been to.
 The food and drinks were pretty good too.
-- **MilToast Ikseon:** This had really nice steamed bread and french toast.
+- **MilToast Ikseon:** This had really beautiful & tasty steamed bread and french toast.
 It was a bit of a long wait, so we also recommend the french toast at **Standard Bread** which has several locations in Seoul and one in Busan.
 - **BBQ YUL:** We went for Korean barbecue several times, but this one was definitely our favourite.
 They were very thoughtful with how the meat should be paired with the different condiments & side dishes, and the service was amazing.

 <jc-image-flex>